Logo

 34.

-James Cleverly met again with Antony Blinken, the US Secretary of State, in Washington DC to discuss the Russian invasion of Ukraine, recent events in Iran following the anti-regime protest occurring there among other issues, and to reaffirm the UK's special relationship with the United States.
+In January 2023, James Cleverly again met Antony Blinken, the US Secretary of State, in Washington, DC, to discuss the Russian invasion of Ukraine, recent events in Iran following the anti-regime protests occurring there among other issues, as well as to reaffirm the UK's special relationship with the United States.

 35.

-James Cleverly was criticised by Tory MPs, including Liz Truss, for refusing to reclassify China as a "threat" in response to the Chinese government's aggressive foreign policy and its human rights abuses of the Uyghur Muslim community.
+James Cleverly was criticised by some Conservative MPs, including Liz Truss, for refusing to reclassify China as a "threat" in response to the Chinese Government's aggressive foreign policy and its human rights abuses of the Uyghur Muslim community.

 36.